Let an algebraic problem coming from discretisation of a FEM-model can be written in the form

 forward finite differences with an increment equal to 1e-8.

-The step size in the next prediction depends on how the Newton
+in the next prediction depends on how the Newton

 correction has been successful.
 Denoting the number of iterations needed by